-It needs to be understood that there are limitations to a visual inspection and you can only see much of the above by physically opening up the structure.
+Opening Three in front right small bedroom

-1.5) Key areas on non-traditional buildings
+1.3) Key areas on non-traditional buildings

-In our experience key areas are generally at ground level, first floor level and roof level where the structural frame is joined together which should be checked for deterioration.
-This could be caused by water discharging onto the base of the property to condensation into the structural frame.
+We were happy with the size of the openings and the areas they were made.
+In our experience key areas are generally at joints at ground level, first floor level and roof level where the structural frame is joined together which should be checked for deterioration.
+This has allowed us to view a sample of these areas.

+Deterioration could be caused by water discharging onto the base of the property or condensation occurring within the structure of the walls.

---- Marketing by: ---
+Marketing by: -

 www.1stAssociated.co.uk